 Ask for Specific Help

 People are offering to help for a reason—because they truly want to help!
-Give them specific tasks like unloading the dishwasher, folding a basket of laundry, driving you to the doctor, picking up takeout, coming over for 1 hour so you can nap.
+Give them specific tasks like unloading the dishwasher, folding a basket of laundry, driving you to the doctor, picking up takeout, or coming over for 1 hour so you can nap.
 Get specific that way you get exactly what you need and the person feels fulfilled helping you with what you need rather than something random.

 Remember, you are not weak for asking or accepting help, you are strong enough to realize that you will be a better mom and woman when you do!
 Taking a few chores off your plate can do amazing things for your adrenal health postpartum.